MokaTeam/PUBG-Mobile-ESP-Mod-Menu/README.md

 An arabic modders told me to upload this project, so I did.
 Also I didn't cared about PUBG since I don't like it, so it deserves to get ruined and patched

-To script kiddies and beggers: There is no support.
+**There is no support.
 Don't ask how to use it, instead learn from the internet or ask for help on Unknowncheats.
 Tutorials for PC can still be useful, they work the same, just the code that are slightly different.
-Use it at your own risk, we are not responsibile for bans
+Use it at your own risk, we are not responsibile for bans**

 Use UE4Dumper to dump SDK: https://github.com/kp7742/UE4Dumper/